HL7/fhircast-docs/input/pagecontent/2-10-ContentSharing.md

 Towards enabling greater workflow flexibility and greater convenience of subscribers, Subscribers MAY send a [FHIR resource]-update event, that is unrelated to the current context (e.g. an update event in which the anchor context referenced differs from the current context).
 Subscribers SHALL NOT send select events unrelated to the current context.

-If the event recipient supports receiving and processing update events outside of the current context, it indicates this support through the well-known endpoint (see [2.7 Conformance](2-7-Conformance.html#capabilities)) and the event is processed in scope of the referenced context (not the current context) following the same rules as if the referenced context were the current context.
+If a Hub supports this capability, it SHOULD indicate support through the well-known endpoint (see [2.7 Conformance](2-7-Conformance.html#capabilities)).

 If the event recipient does not support update events outside of the current context, the recipient SHALL respond with an appropriate [event notification](2-5-EventNotification.html#event-notification-response).